Dhammadipa Konin Cardenas,

-Konin has received Dharma Transmission (full ordination) and is a recognized Heir to the Soto Zen lineage as recorded in the US and Japan.
-She has full authorization to teach.
-Konin became an authorized meditation instructor at San Francisco Zen Center more than a decade ago, and later continued as a non-resident Practice Leader, and Dharma teacher in English and Spanish .
+Konin has received Dharma Transmission (higher ordination) and is a recognized Heir to the Soto Zen lineage, as recognized in the US and Japan.
+Her title is Osho ( 和尚 ), and she has full authorization to teach.
+Konin became an authorized zazen (meditation) instructor at San Francisco Zen Center more than a decade ago, and later continued as a non-resident Practice Leader, and Dharma teacher in English and in Spanish .

-Konin (center) continues to practice with Shosan Gigen Victoria Austin (left), her American teacher since 2003.
+Konin (center) continues to practice with Rev. Shosan Gigen Victoria Austin (left), her Teacher since 2003.
 See more about Shosan on the Curriculum Advisors Page.
-Zenkei Blanche Hartman (right), a teacher with whom Konin had practiced closely, was the former Abbess of San Francisco Zen Center.
+Rev. Zenkei Blanche Hartman (right), a Teacher with whom Konin had practiced closely, was the first woman Abbot of San Francisco Zen Center.